Venkat International Public School

 Venkat International Public School was established in 1995 and affiliated to the Central Board of Secondary Education, New Delhi.
 The present strength of the school is around 6000.
 It follows a curriculum based on CBSE pattern supplemented with co-curricular and extra-curricular programs.
-The school is managed by a group led by T.Balakrishna, serving as the Chairman & CEO of the institution.
+The school is managed by a group led by T. Balakrishna, serving as the Chairman & CEO of the institution.

-it is group of institutions which consists of Venkat International Public School, St. Ann's High School, Venus International School.
+Its group of institutions consists of Venkat International Public School, St. Ann's High School, and Venus International School.